Humphrey Bogart: Broadway to Hollywood

 Bogart signed a contract with the Fox Film Corporation for $750 a week (about $13,933 in 2025).
 There he met Spencer Tracy, a Broadway actor whom Bogart liked and admired, and the two men became close friends and drinking companions.
 In 1930, Tracy first called him "Bogie".
-Tracy made his feature film debut in his only movie with Bogart, John Ford's early sound film Up the River (1930), in which their leading roles were as inmates.
+Tracy made his feature film debut in his only movie with Bogart, John Ford's early sound film Up the River (1930), in which their leading roles were as prison inmates.
 Tracy received top billing, but Bogart's picture appeared on the film's posters.
-He was billed fourth behind Tracy, Claire Luce and Warren Hymer but his role was almost as large as Tracy's and much larger than Luce's or Hymer's.
+He was billed fourth behind Tracy, Claire Luce, and Warren Hymer, but his role was almost as large as Tracy's and much larger than Luce's or Hymer's.
 A quarter of a century later, the two men planned to make The Desperate Hours together.
 Both insisted upon top billing, however; Tracy dropped out, and was replaced by Fredric March.

 Bogart then had a supporting role in Bad Sister (1931) with Bette Davis.
 Bogart shuttled back and forth between Hollywood and the New York stage from 1930 to 1935, out of work for long periods.
 His parents had separated; his father died in 1934 in debt, which Bogart eventually paid off.
 He inherited his father's gold ring, which he wore in many of his films.
 At his father's deathbed, Bogart finally told him how much he loved him.
 Bogart's second marriage was rocky; dissatisfied with his acting career, depressed and irritable, he drank heavily.